Conditional Decoding

 pnc

-./scripts/val.sh --prefix=pnc
+./scripts/val.sh --pnc_prefix=pnc

 nopnc

-./scripts/val.sh --prefix=nopnc
+./scripts/val.sh --pnc_prefix=nopnc

 Note

-The --prefix option is available in both val.sh and train.sh (for on-the-fly validation during training).
+The --(lang|pnc)_prefix options are available in both val.sh and train.sh (for on-the-fly validation during training).

 Notes